bchaoss/Note-Learning-and-Newsletter/Reading-MMM-Results.md

-# How we Reading MMM Results
+# How We Reading MMM Results

-*Rethinking ROI, Contribution %, and Trade-offs — Without Oversimplifying Budget Decisions.*
+*Rethinking channel ROI, volume scale, and Trade-offs — for Budget Decisions.*

 ---